strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 ![KRaft migration running](/assets/images/posts/2024-03-20-kraft-migration-03-kraft-migration.png)

 While the migration is running, you can verify its status by looking at the log on the KRaft controller leader or by checking the `kafka.controller:type=KafkaController,name=ZkMigrationState` metric.
-When the migration is completed, that is the metric value is `MIGRATION`, the brokers are anyway still running in ZooKeeper mode.
+When the migration is completed, that is the metric value is `MIGRATION`, the brokers are still running in ZooKeeper mode.
 The KRaft controllers are in charge of handling any requests related to metadata changes within the cluster but they keep sending RPCs to the brokers for metadata updates.
-The metadata are still copied to ZooKeeper and the cluster is working in a so called "dual-write" mode.
+Metadata updates are still copied to ZooKeeper and the cluster is working in a so called "dual-write" mode.

 ![KRaft dual-write](/assets/images/posts/2024-03-20-kraft-migration-04-kraft-dual-write.png)

-#### Moving brokers to be full KRaft
+#### Restarting the brokers in KRaft mode

-The next step is about moving the brokers to be in full KRaft mode and not using ZooKeeper anymore.
+The next step is to restart the brokers in KRaft mode and not using ZooKeeper anymore.
 In order to do so, the brokers configuration is updated by removing the connection to ZooKeeper and disabling the migration flag.
 All the brokers are rolled again and, on restart, they are now in full KRaft mode without any connection or usage of ZooKeeper.
 The KRaft controllers are still in "dual-write" mode and any metadata changes are copied to ZooKeeper.
+It is important to highlight this is the last chance to rollback and keep using ZooKeeper to store metadata.

 ![Brokers only full KRaft](/assets/images/posts/2024-03-20-kraft-migration-05-brokers-kraft.png)